David S. Pumpkins Is Going To Be A Cartoon Character; Any Questions?

 Especially since NBC’s plot description says the special has Pumpkins showing two siblings the true meaning of Halloween, while answering none of their questions.

-Other actors doing voices for the special include “Game of Thrones” star Peter Dinklage as well as sketch creators Howie Day, Bobby Moynihan and Streeter Seidell.
+Other actors doing voices for the special include “Game of Thrones” star Peter Dinklage as well as sketch creators Mikey Day, Bobby Moynihan and Streeter Seidell.

 David S. Pumpkins, known for his pumpkin-patterned suit, made his debut in a sketch titled “Haunted Elevator,” which quickly went viral, mainly because it inspired more questions than answers.